paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 **(b) Annual assessments of counterintelligence threats**

-(1) **Requirement** — Not later than 90 days after December 23, 2022, and annually thereafter, the Director of National Intelligence, in coordination with the Director of the Central Intelligence Agency, the Director of the National Security Agency, and the Director of the Federal Bureau of Investigation, shall submit to the appropriate congressional committees a report with an accompanying classified annex containing an assessment of the counterintelligence threats and other risks to the national security of the United States posed by the proliferation of foreign commercial spyware.
+(1) **Requirement** — Not later than 90 days after December 23, 2022, and annually thereafter for seven years, the Director of National Intelligence, in coordination with the Director of the Central Intelligence Agency, the Director of the National Security Agency, and the Director of the Federal Bureau of Investigation, shall submit to the appropriate congressional committees a report with an accompanying classified annex containing an assessment of the counterintelligence threats and other risks to the national security of the United States posed by the proliferation of foreign commercial spyware.
 The assessment shall incorporate all credible data, including open-source information.

 (2) **Elements** — Each report under paragraph (1) shall include the following, if known: